-The war in what was Sudan has forced some Mundu to move south, back into Zaire.
-However, the current instability in Zaire may mean further displacement.
+The war in what was Sudan has forced some Mundu to move south, back into Democratic Republic of Congo.
+However, the current instability in Democratic Republic of Congo may mean further displacement.
 The Mundu have always lived under one foreign government or another.
 Consequently, they can feel threatened, but generally they have a good self-image and are proud of their culture and language.

 In recent years it has become apparent to older Mundus that their traditional culture is not being taught as carefully to their children as it was in the past.
 Increased mobility and Western influence is slowly changing their traditional village lifestyle where elders would be the primary means, outside the family, of passing on customs and laws.